guettli/programming-guidelines/README.rst

 Then I configured the system according to the excel sheet.

-The code was fine, but the I made mistakes when I entered the values (from excel to the new web based workflow GUI).
+The code was bug free, but I made a mistake when I entered the values (from excel to the new web based workflow GUI).

 The customer was upset, because the configuration contained mistakes.